 Benztropine is an anticholinergic agent used predominantly in the symptomatic therapy of Parkinson disease and movement disorders.
-Benztropine has not been associated with serum enzyme elevations during treatment and must be a very rare cause of clinically apparent acute liver injury, if it occurs at all.
+Benztropine has not been associated with serum enzyme elevations during treatment and has not been linked to cases of clinically apparent acute liver injury.

 |DRUG||CAS REGISTRY NUMBER||MOLECULAR FORMULA||STRUCTURE|

 Top of page